Sunday, September 27, 2009

 Someone who combined dazzling intellect and scholarship with humility, humour and a genuine curiosity about the lives of everybody she encountered, be it a housemaid or an XYZ chair of Weighty Studies at some Ivy League University or a troubled kid, is that rarest of rare human beings: a truly wonderful one.

-Here's the obituary that captures Meenakshi Mukherjee best of all- Farewell, guide: to Ma'am, with love
+Here are two obituaries that perhaps capture Meenakshi Mukherjee best of all- Farewell, guide: to Ma'am, with love and A woman for all seasons

 And a comment that captures her erudition perfectly: "She never assumed the privilege of the pioneer..."